mgegner/websocket-api-js-client/README.md

 ```javascript
 wsapi.writeMessage("exampleType", {data: "anything", blocks: [1, 2, 3], more: false});
 ```
+You don't need to subscribe or unsubscribe to the message type you are publishing to.
+However, you will get an echo message from the server, if you publish a message for a message type you are subscribed to.

 ### Parse a message from the server
 Received messages will be redirected to an interpreter function.
 If no interpreter is found, it will be send to the defaultInterpreter, which creates a div-block in the body element of the client page.